Ratatouille. Not the dish. I’m not a fan of the dish. The movie about the dish. I love it.

 “What’s wrong?”
 Ron asked.
 “Why are you crying?”

 “Is my mom working in their kitchen?”
 I asked.
 I was tempted to march back there and check.
 “That’s her lasagna!”

-I don’t know whether I was tired, sore, or tipsy from the wine, but being in Italy made me feel closer to my mom.
+I don’t know whether I was tired, sore, or tipsy from the wine.
+But being in Italy made me feel closer to my mom.
 I teared up on several occasions but this one got me right in the gut.

 I live no more than 30 minutes from her.
-We drop groceries off on the back porch from time to time, and I even fed her stray cat while she and my dad were away for a weekend.
+We drop groceries off on the back porch from time to time, and I even fed her stray cat while she and my dad were away one weekend.
 Yet it takes me traveling all the way to Rome to taste her cooking and feel close to her again.

 I’ve said it before and I’ll say it again: I gotta get outta N.H.
 It’s too hard on my heart here.
 I thought I had it handled, but I don’t.
 And that’s ok.
 I can still taste her Lasagna in random places, and that works for me.